The polytope algebra of generalized permutahedra: The module of type B generalized permutahedra

 Let~$\sigma \in \frakB_n$.
 The restriction~$\sigma|_{S_0}$ to the zero block~$S_0 \in \supp(\sigma)$ is a signed permutation of~$S_0$.
 Its action on~$\RR^{|S_0|/2}$ does not fix any nonzero vector, so~$\supp(\sigma|_{S_0}) = \perp$.
 For a nonzero block~$S\in \supp(\sigma)$,~$\sigma|_S \in \frakC(S)$ is a cyclic permutation of the elements in~$S$.
 The restriction~$\sigma|_{\pm S}$ is again a signed permutation, and it is completely determined by either~$\sigma|_S$ or~$\sigma|_{\opp{S}}$.

 We present some statistics on signed permutations.
 For~$\sigma \in \frakB_d$, let

+where we set $\sigma(0) = 0$.
 Elements in the sets above are \textbf{descents}, \textbf{excedances} and \textbf{negations} of~$\sigma$, respectively.
 The last statistic is called the \textbf{flag-excedance} of a signed permutation.
 We define one last statistic, the B-excedance of~$\sigma$:

 Foata and Han~\citep[Section 9]{fh09signedV} show that descents and B-excedances are equidistributed.
 That is,

 for all possible values of~$k$.
 The numbers~$B_{d,k}$ are the \textbf{Eulerian numbers of type B} (OEIS: \href{https://oeis.org/A060187}{A060187}).
 The \textbf{type B Eulerian polynomial}~$B_d(z)$ is: